List of soccer clubs in Australia by competitive honours won: Summary totals

 Numbers in bold are record totals for that category.
 Clubs in italics are Double winners: they have won two or more of these trophies in the same season (excluding super cups).
 Clubs tied in total honours are listed chronologically by most recent honour won.
 See the other tables for breakdowns of each competition won.

 Cups here are competitions with a knockout format.
 Among FIFA, AFC and OFC competitions, these are the AFC Champions League, the AFC Cup, the OFC Champions League, the Oceania Cup Winners' Cup, the FIFA Club World Cup, and the Pan-Pacific Championship.
 Among top-qualifying competitions overseen by FA, these are the Australia Cup, the Australia Cup (1962–1968), NSL Cup and the A-League Pre-Season Challenge Cup.
 Super cups here consist of the honours that have or had only two participating clubs per season.
 These are the Oceania Cup Winners' Cup and Charity Shield.

-Last updated on 29 September 2024, following the 2024 Australia Cup final.